|

 The size and weight of your anchor and chain will depend on the size of your boat.

-The choice will depend also on how you intend to use the boat.
+The choice will also depend on how you intend to use the boat.

 There are anchor types and styles to suit every eventuality and type of seabed.

-is important to protect you pride and joy
+It is important to protect you pride and joy from as much damage as possible.

 Fenders will eliminate any damage from rubbing on dock sides when tying up.